avivatedgi/dotfiles/README.md

 [Raycast](https://www.raycast.com/) is an application launcher and productivity tool for macOS that acts as a powerful, extendable alternative to the built-in Spotlight search.
 I highly recommended to configure your own keybindings and downloading your own extensions.

+I highly recommend also to replace the original spotlight shortcut (⌘ + Space) with Raycast:

+1. Go to System Settings > Keyboard > Keyboard Shortcuts.
+2. Click on Spotlight.
+3. Turn off the toggle or clear the shortcut for "Show spotlight search".
+4. Open Raycast.
+5. Go to Settings > General.
+6. Replace the Raycast Hotkey to be ⌘ + Space.

 Here are the extensions that I use:

 - Visual Studio Code - I mostly use it for searching all recent repositories.